Lerchensporn/PHP_Static_Type_Checker/README.md

 - False positives are not desirable.

-- The type checker is quite powerful already and additional features need a strong justification.
+- This application omits non-essential features in favor of performance and maintainability.
-  The objective is to avoid creating another bloated mess like the existing tools.
   I regard the tool as “almost” feature-complete with the current feature set that fits in 2000 SLOC.

-- This application omits non-essential features in favor of performance and maintainability.
   Out of scope are:
    - extensive support for PHPDoc comments,
    - support for outdated PHP versions,
    - suggestions where to add more type hints,